 Q. When can I volunteer?

 Volunteers are needed every day that we are open.
 Our volunteers help us with everything from morning cleaning and afternoon customer service to dishes and laundry.
-We are open Monday, Tuesday, Thursday and Friday from noon-5 p.m., and Wednesdays we are open noon-7 p.m.
+We are open Monday, Tuesday, Thursday and Friday from noon-5:30 p.m., and Wednesdays we are open noon-7 p.m.
 We are also open on the first and third Saturday of every month.
 Although our animal care positions vary widely throughout the day, we do have some positions in the early morning that help with cleaning and tidying our dog and cat adoption rooms to ready them for the public to view.
 Morning animal care is a two hour commitment between 8-11:30 a.m. & 7:30-10:30 on open Saturdays

-Q. I have a college project that requires only 6 hours of volunteer time.
+Q. I have a project that requires only a few hours of volunteer time.
 Can I take part in your volunteer program?

-We appreciate that you want to spend time with the animals.
+We appreciate that you want to spend time helping our homeless animals.
 Currently, due to the extensive hours of training and understanding of our facility and our processes for adoption and animal safety, we do not have volunteer opportunities for short term obligations or school community service projects.

 Q. I am looking for an internship working with animals.
 Is that a possibility?